Non Exempt Salary: Everything You Need to Know

 - Records maintenance

 Not all administrative work qualifies as exempt work.
 Even if the job of an employee is a financial asset to the employer, it does not automatically make the worker exempt.
-Clerical workers are an example of when the office or nonmanual duties an employee is not exempt.
+Clerical workers are an example of when the office or nonmanual duties of an employee are not exempt.
 Administrative work is exempt when the employee has to exercise judgment and possesses the authority to make intelligent decisions that will significantly affect either part or the whole business when it comes to particular situations.

 The employer can ask a few qualifying questions to aid in making their determination: